Aesir-Automation/SnoogensArenaBeastMasteryHunter/README.md

 **Pet**
 **Auto Call Pet** - Automatically calls the selected pet number that you've selected.
 Will try to revive if the Pet is dead and you're out of combat.
 **Call Pet Number:** - Uses the above mentioned feature on the selected pet number.
+**Auto Mend Pet during Standard:** - Uses Mend Pet when the Pet is below set HP%, it doesn't have the Mend Pet Buff and you're not in Burst Mode.
-**Auto Mend Pet:** - Uses Mend Pet when the Pet is below 80% and it doesn't have the Mend Pet Buff.
+**Auto Mend Pet during Burst:** - Uses Mend Pet when the Pet is below set HP%, it doesn't have the Mend Pet Buff and you're in Burst Mode.
+**Auto Mend Pet @ HP%** - For Auto Mend Pet trigger above

 **Mitigation**
 **Auto Feign Death Interrupt:** - If you're not moving it will cast Feign Death to interrupt the cast of important spells such as CC or big damage like Chaos Bolt.